-The new human rights estimates developed by Fariss (2014) and extended in this article, supports the conclusion that yes, human rights practices are improving over time.
-However, these new findings are only possible because of the years of reliable coding conducted by the various coding teams discussed above.
-Until the publication of the theory of the changing standard of accountability and the new latent variable estimates by Fariss (2014), the academic discourse around human rights progress was becoming increasingly pessimistic (Hopgood, 2013; Moyn, 2010; Posner, 2014).
-This is because, for the past fifteen years, scholars have puzzled over the stagnating trend in country-year human rights and the negative correlation between UN human rights treaty ratifications and human rights (Hathaway, 2002; Hafner-Burton and Tsutsui, 2005).
-The categorical indicators from each of these data projects are based on the documentary source material which is changing over time.
-Thus, the negative patterns are not valid because the data did not account for changes in the source material used to generate the categorical data in the first place (Fariss, 2014, 2018a,b).
+Human rights estimates developed by Fariss (2014) and extended in this article support the conclusion that human rights practices are improving.
+These new findings are only possible because of the years of reliable coding conducted by the coding teams discussed above.
+Until the publication of the theory of the changing standard of accountability and the new latent variable estimates by Fariss (2014), the academic discourse around human rights progress was becoming increasingly pessimistic (e.g., Hopgood 2013; Posner 2014).
+This is because, for the past fifteen years, scholars have puzzled over the stagnating trend in country-year human rights and the negative correlation between UN human rights treaty ratifications and human rights (e.g., Hafner-Burton and Tsutsui 2005; Hathaway 2002).
+But these negative patterns are not valid because they did not account for changes in the source material used to generate the categorical data (Fariss 2014, 2018a, 2018b; Fariss and Dancy 2017).
+Thus, there is reason for new hope, new theorizing, and new data collection, which is the promise of the science of human rights (Schnakenberg and Fariss 2014).